aliyun/aliyun-emapreduce-datasources/docs/jindo_distcp_how_to_en.md

 <a name="oXyAI"></a>
 #### 5、use --deleteOnSuccess
 Sometimes we want to move data instead of copying data.
 We can use the -- deleteOnSuccess option.
-This option is similar to an mv operation.
+This option is similar to mv operation.
 First, copy the file and then delete the file from the source location.

-The sample command is as follows:
+The sample command as follows:
 ```bash
 hadoop jar jindo-distcp-2.7.3.jar --src /data/incoming/hourly_table --dest oss://yang-hhht/hourly_table --deleteOnSuccess --parallelism 20
 ```